aheil/hhn-swarch/labs/01_communication/lab.01.md

 * Train you skills to communicate software architectures to third parties without previous knowledge

 ## Tasks:
-* Find yourself in groups of 3
+* Find yourself in groups of three
 * Each team member describes a (large) software program you have are familiar with
     * This could be a project you have been involved in, your Bachelor thesis project or an open source project you are familiar with
     * Describe briefly the functionality/puirpose of the program